hmthien050209/fedora-post-install-script/README.md

 # fedora-post-install-script

 #### Note: This script is only compatible on Fedora GNOME (The default DE for Fedora Workstation)
+> **Warning**
+> School year has begun, so the development of this project is temporarily suspended (I can just write a bit of code when I'm free).
+> Bugs expected, please kindly report it in the GitHub issues or even better, create a PR that helps fix the bug.
+I'll appreciate your work, thank you ^^

 ## Screenshots